Arfs6/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script 9-John_Doe sets the perms to rwxr-x-wx. the script 10-mirror_permissions sets the perm of olleh equals to hello. the 11-directories_permissions script app x perm to all dir in the current dir.
+the script 9-John_Doe sets the perms to rwxr-x-wx. the script 10-mirror_permissions sets the perm of olleh equals to hello. the 11-directories_permissions script app x perm to all dir in the current dir. the script 12-directory_permissions creates a dir my_dir and sets it's perm to 751